The64thGamer/cheeseepedia/content/wiki/large-helen-plush-1996.md

 ### Prototypes

-A prototype of this plush exists in the 1997-1998 Merch Catalog<sup>(1)</sup> with some minor differences in design.
+A prototype of this plush exists in the 1997-1998 Merch Catalog{{< cite 1 >}} with some minor differences in design.

 #### Prototype Gallery